Ivo-Evans/FAC-application-website/readme.md

 2. press the left keyboard key
 3. Swipe left on a smartphone

-Four things cause a right transition:
+Four things cause a right-transition:
 1. The right arrow icon
 2. The right arrow key
 3. Swiping right on a smartphone
 4. setInterval(), and the associated playPause() function

 One thing causes a varying transition:
-1. clicking on a dot uses the id of the dot to go to a specific place
+1. clicking on a dot uses the id of the dot to go a specific distance.

 All these functions work by calling move(n).
 A minus value for n represents a rightward movement, because the imagesHandle is dragged back by Math.abs(n) jump widths.
 A positive value represents a rightward movement, for the same reason.